prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Astrophysicist = scholar of astrophysics-of branch of physics deleaing with stars, palanets, ect.
 * Buoyant = intensely active and vibrant.
 * Torso = upper of the body.
+### 18th-April-2021
+* Flying Squad:- a group of police or soldiers ready to move into action quickly.
+* ponorama:- view of a wide area.
+* Restore:- repair.
+* Withstood:- endured without collapsing.
+* Triggered:- caused.